rexdivakar/Notifly/README.md

 * [Python][1]

 ## Install the package
-Run the following terminal commans to install the package on the given distros.
+Run the following terminal commands to install the package on the given distros.
 * Termux :
 ```
 pkg install python3